meituan-longcat/LongCat-Flash-Thinking/README.md

 #### Formal Reasoning

-LongCat-Flash-Thinking also support formal reasoning, like automatic theorem proving (ATP).
+LongCat-Flash-Thinking also supports formal reasoning, like automatic theorem proving (ATP).
 The specific template is:

 ```text
 [Round 0] USER:Think about and solve the following problem step by step in Lean 4.